 Queen Mary partner with industry to train next generation of ‘AI-native’ biological scientists

-Queen Mary University of London are partnering with Exscientia, Merck and Heptares Therapeutics to deliver a new doctoral training programme that will train researchers to apply cutting-edge AI expertise to the discovery and development of new drugs.
+Queen Mary University of London are partnering with Exscientia, MSD and Heptares Therapeutics to deliver a new doctoral training programme that will train researchers to apply cutting-edge AI expertise to the discovery and development of new drugs.

 The programme, which is part of the Biotechnology and Biological Sciences Research Council (BBSRC) Collaborative Training Partnerships (CTPs) scheme, will offer 21 students the opportunity to conduct ground-breaking Artificial Intelligence (AI) research at the interface of industry and academia.